Growing Friendships: A Kids’ Guide to Making and Keeping Friends

 - Published: 2017

 From psychologist and child friendships expert Eileen Kennedy-Moore and parenting and health writer Christine McLaughlin comes a social development primer that gives kids strategies to make and keep friends.
 Friendship is complicated for kids.
-Children everywhere want to be liked, fit in with a group, and be good sports—but even the most socially adept kids struggle at times.
+Children everywhere want to be liked, fit in with a group, and be good at sports—but most kids struggle at times.
 Problems such as having an argument with a friend, getting teased, or trying to find a buddy in a new classroom can be very painful.
 And friendships are complex—they’re never about just one thing.

-Pamela Crooke, Chief Strategy Officer, says:
+Pamela Crooke, Chief Curriculum Officer, says:

 "Using cat and dog humor and cartoons of relevant examples, authors Kennedy-Moore and McLaughlin bring the complex process of friendships alive for young children.
 From blending in to speaking up to dealing with conflicts, this book is a fun way to tackle a complicated and serious subject."